stitchdata/docs/_saas-integrations/marketo/marketo-latest.md

   - title: "Create a Stitch Marketo API User"
     anchor: "create-stitch-marketo-api-user"
     content: |
       Next, [you’ll create an API User](http://docs.marketo.com/display/public/DOCS/Create+an+API+Only+User) for Stitch.
-Creating a Stitch-specific user will ensure that Stitch is easily distinguishable in any logs or audits.
+Creating a Stitch-specific user ensures that Stitch is easily distinguishable in any logs or audits.

       1. Click the **Admin** option.
       2. Under Admin, open the **Security** menu.